International Conference of Banking and Retail Technologies IN TOUCH BAKU 2017

-The purpose of this conference was to create a permanent platform for communication with partners and potential customers (both internationally and regionally), as well as the latest specialized equipment presentation.
+The purpose of this conference was to create a permanent platform for communication with partners and potential customers (both internationally and regionally) and the latest specialized equipment presentation.
 For this purpose, separate sessions on banks and retail took place.
-During the event, participants and guests could also be acquainted with the specialized solutions developed by Diebold Nixdorf and BS/2 in order to ensure the security of banking transactions; in addition, innovative technological projects successfully implemented in Azerbaijan, including the e-ticket sales system at the historical and architectural "Icheri Sheher" complex, were presented.
+During the event, participants and guests could also be acquainted with the specialized solutions developed by Diebold Nixdorf and BS/2 to ensure the security of banking transactions; also, innovative technological projects successfully implemented in Azerbaijan, including the e-ticket sales system at the historical and architectural “Icheri Sheher” complex, were presented.

-In his report "Innovations in the financial industry," Struck discussed the advantages and opportunities of technological equipment and services designed to help businesses operate in new "digital" environment.
-For example, only 8% of transactions are now carried out using cash in the Nordic countries – and in 2008-2015, European banks have reduced their branch network by an average of 13%.
-Struck also spoke about projects done by Diebold Nixdorf in banks of the Czech Republic, Saudi Arabia, the Great Britain, Finland and Singapore – where all cash operations are outsourced.
+In his report “Innovations in the financial industry,” Struck discussed the advantages and opportunities of technological equipment and services designed to help businesses operate in a new “digital” environment.
+For example, only 8% of transactions are now carried out using cash in the Nordic countries – and in 2008-2015, European banks reduced their branch network by an average of 13%.
+Struck also spoke about Diebold Nixdorf’s projects in the Czech Republic, Saudi Arabia, Great Britain, Finland, and Singapore – where all-cash operations are outsourced.

-According to Global ATM Market and Forecasts to 2022 research conducted in more than 100 countries around the globe, in five years the total number of ATMs will increase to 3.7 million.
+According to Global ATM Market and Forecasts to 2022 research conducted in more than 100 countries worldwide, the total number of ATMs will increase to 3.7 million in five years.
 Only in 2016, their number went up by some 3% to 3.3 million.
 The results show that by 2022 the ATM market will annually grow by an average of 2.2%, with 80% new units.